MrThePlague/jekyll-blog-dev/about.md

 # Work #
 <br/>
 I'm Robert, and I work for a Value Added Reseller/Consulting firm/Managed Services Provider, based in __Western Canada__.
-My role involves me in the entire lifecycle of a project, from pre-sales, to architecture, implemntation, day 2 support and beyond; therefore I get exposed to a large number of unique environments, and am asked to solve many unique types of problem.
+My role involves me in the entire lifecycle of a project, from pre-sales, to architecture, implementation, day 2 support and beyond; therefore I get exposed to a large number of unique environments, and am asked to solve many unique problems.

 While my role at this time is focussed on more traditional networking, I'm a __nerd__ at heart and love all aspects of technology including virtualization, automation, and Cloud computing.
 I believe in breaking down silos, and in the value of being a well-rounded Engineer.
 Furthermore, I believe in the concept of __Infrastructure as Code__ -- implementing the processes and concepts of the development lifecycle such as configuration management, version control, continuous integration, etc.